 - Quantitative student must be able to complete the degree program within 150% of the reported program length.
-In addition, the student must successfully complete 67% of the attempted hours in each payment period. - o All transfer hours accepted by Baker University are considered when reviewing attempted hours. - o All hours earned when not receiving financial aid count. - O Undergraduate students who earn grades of F, I, W, WP, WF, NC, or AU will have the courses counted as attempted hours, but not completed hours. - o Graduate students who earn grades of D, F, I, W, WP, WF, NC, or AU will have the courses counted as attempted hours, but not completed hours. - o Repeating a course counts as attempted credit hours each time the course is repeated. - Qualitative student must maintain the minimum cumulative GPA for their specific program. - o Minimum GPA for undergraduate students is 2.50. - o Minimum GPA for graduate students is 3.00.
+In addition, the student must successfully complete 67% of the attempted hours in each payment period. - o All transfer hours accepted by Baker University are considered when reviewing attempted hours - o All hours earned when not receiving financial aid count. - O Undergraduate students who earn grades of F, I, W, WP, WF, NC, or AU will have the courses counted as attempted hours, but not completed hours. - o Graduate students who earn grades of D, F, I, W, WP, WF, NC, or AU will have the courses counted as attempted hours, but not completed hours. - o Repeating a course counts as attempted credit hours each time the course is repeated. - Qualitative student must maintain the minimum cumulative GPA for their specific program. - o Minimum GPA for undergraduate students is 2.50. - Minimum GPA for graduate students is determined by degree, see Graduation Requirements section p.15.